Advice

 • Taking out a second bond on your own home, if you've paid off your bond or have a small amount left to pay on it.
 You're likely to pay a lower interest rate than a first-time homebuyer would, but it's worth getting tax advice on whether you'll have to pay capital gains tax on profits made on your share when the property is sold.
 You can avoid this if you buy together and the property is registered only in their name, but this will require a great degree of trust.

 • Downsizing to a smaller home.
-Depending what life-stage you're at, you may decide it's time to downsize and buy a smaller home.
+Depending what life stage you're at, you may decide it's time to downsize and buy a smaller home.
 This move down the property ladder will release funds you could invest into buying a property jointly with your children.
 Using any profit you've made from your house sale in this way should only be done if you have sufficient pension funds in place.

 The biggest downside of buying a property together is that, if your children default on their share of the payments, you're still liable for the whole bond payment.
 If you are at all concerned about this, it may be less risky overall to rather give your children a helping hand towards raising their own deposit.